isc-projects/kea/doc/guide/hooks-radius.rst

 later when sending accounting messages.

 This mechanism is implemented based on user context in host reservations.
-(See :ref:`user-context` for details about user context).
+(See :ref:`user-context` for details.)
 The host cache mechanism allows the information retrieved by RADIUS to be stored and later used for sending accounting and access queries to the RADIUS server.
 In other words, the host-cache mechanism is mandatory, unless administrators do not want RADIUS communication for messages